andrew-kemp/AzureVirtualDesktop/README.md

 - **03-AVD-Ent-Config.ps1:**
   - Interactive PowerShell script for configuring AAD groups (user, admin, device), assigning permissions, and updating Conditional Access policies.
   - Ensures correct group memberships, role assignments, and auto-shutdown schedules.
-  - Assists with CA exclusion for the storage app and prompts for required admin consent.
+  - Assists with CA exclusion for the Storage App and prompts for required admin consent.
+  - **Manual Step Required:**
+    - After the script, go to the Entra Portal and grant admin consent to the Storage Account App (named `[Storage Account] mystorage.file.core.windows.net`).
+    - **Without this, FSLogix profile shares will NOT work.**

 - **04-Add-StorageDNSRecord.ps1.ps1:**
   - Adds a DNS A record for your storage account’s private endpoint in the correct DNS zone.